netreconlab/ParseCareKit/README.md

 ```

 ## What version of ParseCareKit Suits Your Needs?
 - (Most cases) Need to use ParseCareKit for iOS13+ and/or watchOS7 and will be using the latest (the minimal required commit is from [PR #508](https://github.com/carekit-apple/CareKit/commit/248c42c4e4ea97ff5fe349361fa6e0a849eab204)) [CareKit 2.1](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
 You should use the [main](https://github.com/netreconlab/ParseCareKit) branch.
 You can take advantage of all of the capabilities of ParseCareKit.
-You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
+You should use `ParseRemote()` see [below](#synchronizing-your-data) more details.
 This branch uses the [Parse-Swift SDK](https://github.com/parse-community/Parse-Swift) instead of the [Parse-Objc SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX).
 - Need to use ParseCareKit for iOS13+ and/or watchOS7 and will be using the latest [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (but you would like to use the [Parse Objc SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX)) within your app?
 You will need to use Cocoapods and the [Parse-Objc SDK](https://github.com/netreconlab/ParseCareKit/tree/parse-objc) branch.
 You can still use all of the capabilities of ParseCareKit.
 You should use `ParseSynchronizedStoreManager()` see [here](https://github.com/netreconlab/ParseCareKit/tree/parse-objc#synchronizing-your-data) for more details.
 - Need to use ParseCareKit for iOS13+ and will be using [CareKit <= 2.0.1](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore` or conforming to `OCKAnyStoreProtocol`) within your app?
 You should use the [carekit_2.0.1](https://github.com/netreconlab/ParseCareKit/tree/carekit_2.0.1) branch.
 You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
 You will also have to use the [Parse Objc SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX)) and Cocoapods.
 You should use `ParseSynchronizedStoreManager()` see [here](https://github.com/netreconlab/ParseCareKit/tree/carekit_2.0.1#synchronizing-your-data) for more details.

-**Note that it is recommended to use Vectors Clocks (`ParseRemoteSynchronizationManager`) over Wall Clocks (`ParseSynchronizedStoreManager`) as the latter can run into more synching issues.
+**Note that it is recommended to use Vectors Clocks (`ParseRemote`) over Wall Clocks (`ParseSynchronizedStoreManager`) as the latter can run into more synching issues.
 If you choose to go the wall clock route, I recommend having your application suited for 1 device per user to reduce potential synching issues.
 You can learn more about how vector clocks work by looking at [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).**

 ## Install ParseCareKit